NetworkCommunication/IGNITE/README.md

 gym == 0.18.0.

-If users encounter environmental problems and reference package version problems that prevent the program from running, please refer to the above installation package and corresponding version
+If users encounter environmental problems and reference package version problems that prevent the program from running, please refer to the above installation package and corresponding version.

 ## How to Run

 Each file in the dev folder is independent, for example, if you want to run the code in the ddpg file, run run.py, and if the above installation packages are successfully installed, you can run the code.
-DQN and DDPG files are run through **run.py**, contrast and contrast_time are executed through **Python files starting with main**
+DQN and DDPG files are run through **run.py**, contrast and contrast_time are executed through **Python files starting with main**.

 ## Catalog Structure